wp-slimstat/wp-slimstat/readme.txt

 = 4.1.3.1 =
 * [update] Our shortcode now supports an offset for the counters, that allows you to indicate any previous visits not tracked by Slimstat.
+* [Update] Session cookie now considers multiple users logged into WordPress using the same browser within the session limit (very rare situation, but apparently not impossible).
 * [Fix] A fatal error message was being displayed if a tag or a category did not exist anymore in WordPress, and Slimstat would attempt to calculate its permalink.

 = 4.1.3 =